CYBERDEVILZ/Cryptonite/README.md

 * Run **exeGen.py** and fill up the necessary details.
 * **exeGen.py** will create an **exe** file that can be shipped to the victim.
-* By default, Cryptonite is going to encrypt the contents of the folder named **testfolder** found in the directory where **Cryptonite.py** is run.
+* By default, Cryptonite is going to encrypt the contents of the folder named **testfolder** found in the directory where **Cryptonite.py** exists.
 But if you want to specify some different path, say the entire system, then make sure to edit the required field by replacing **./testfolder** to **/**

 ### **ℹ️ INFORMATION**
 **exeGen** will automatically close after the **exe** has been generated and saved in the folder you specified.
 Do not try to forcefully close it.
 The process of creating an **exe** might take upto **5 minutes**.